SakyuuGIT/My-Tokyo-Night-Setup/Windhawk/README.md

 2. Open the Windhawk mod you want to customize.
 3. Open the **Advanced** settings.
 4. Go to the **Text** mode.
-5. Open the corresponding file from this folder.
+5. Open the corresponding file from the [`Plugins`](./Plugins) folder.
 6. Copy all of its contents.
 7. Paste the contents into the **Text** mode of the Windhawk mod.
 8. Apply the changes.

-Each configuration file corresponds to a specific Windhawk mod.
+Each configuration file in the `Plugins` folder corresponds to a specific Windhawk mod.

 ## Credits